-Option 1: Pay the one-year fee indicated above at the start of the extended one-year enrollment period.
+Option 1: Pay the one-year fee indicated above at the start of the extended onefigures above.

 Option 2: Pay one-fourth at the start of each quarter.
-See quarterly payment figures above.
-Option 3: Financial Aid recipients must complete the FAFSA form each year and maintain satisfactory academic progress toward completion; may qualify for up to \$20,500 annually.
+See quarterly payment and maintain satisfactory academic progress toward completion; may qualify for up to \$20,500 annually.
 During the extended one-year enrollment clock, one-fourth (1/4) of the fee will be deducted from the Direct Stafford loan(s) each quarter.
 Excess loan funds will be made available to the students each quarter for educational expenses.
-Contact the Financial Aid Office for complete details at financial_aid@pacifica.edu or (805) 969-3626 ext.
-137.